yutui1281461/pulsar/site/_includes/explanations/deploying-zk.md

 $ bin/pulsar-daemon start zookeeper
 ```

-### Deploying the configuration store {#configuration-store}
+### Deploying global ZooKeeper

 The ZooKeeper cluster configured and started up in the section above is a *local* ZooKeeper cluster used to manage a single Pulsar {% popover cluster %}.
-In addition to a local cluster, however, a full Pulsar {% popover instance %} also requires a {% popover configuration store %} for handling some instance-level configuration and coordination tasks.
+In addition to a local cluster, however, a full Pulsar {% popover instance %} also requires a *global* ZooKeeper quorum for handling some instance-level configuration and coordination tasks.

-If you're deploying a [single-cluster](#single-cluster-pulsar-instance) instance, then you will not need a separate cluster for the configuration store.
-If, however, you're deploying a [multi-cluster](#multi-cluster-pulsar-instance) instance, then you should stand up a separate ZooKeeper cluster for configuration tasks.
+If you're deploying a [single-cluster](#single-cluster-pulsar-instance) instance, then you will not need a separate cluster for global ZooKeeper.
+If, however, you're deploying a [multi-cluster](#multi-cluster-pulsar-instance) instance, then you should stand up a separate ZooKeeper cluster for instance-level tasks.

+{% include message.html id="global_cluster" %}

 #### Single-cluster Pulsar instance

-If your Pulsar {% popover instance %} will consist of just one cluster, then you can deploy a {% popover configuration store %} on the same machines as the local ZooKeeper quorum but running on different TCP ports.
+If your Pulsar {% popover instance %} will consist of just one cluster, then you can deploy {% popover global ZooKeeper %} on the same machines as the local ZooKeeper quorum but running on different TCP ports.

-To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers used by the local quorom to the configuration file in [`conf/global_zookeeper.conf`](../../reference/Configuration#configuration-store) using the same method for [local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
+To deploy global ZooKeeper in a single-cluster instance, add the same ZooKeeper servers used by the local quorom to the configuration file in [`conf/global_zookeeper.conf`](../../reference/Configuration#global-zookeeper) using the same method for [local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
 Here's an example that uses port 2184 for a three-node ZooKeeper cluster:

 ```properties
 clientPort=2184